 This allows you to experiment with the new platform, maybe test out different equipment, and also try different teaching styles.
-Always ask for honest feedback from your clients.
+Always ask for honest feedback from your members.

 Once you’ve run a few test classes, you’ll discover how the platform works, how clients like your live classes, and what kind of communication they most appreciate from you.

-Use their feedback to improve your service and get more experience on Strydal, and then launch with confidence to the rest of your students.
+Use their feedback to improve your service and get more experience on Strydal, and then launch with confidence to the rest of your members.